swapnil105/Ethical-Hacking-Projects/README.md

-# Project 1: Scanning and Enumerating a Local Network with Nmap on macOS
+# Project 1: Scanning and Enumerating a Local Network with Nmap

 ## 👨‍💻 Author: Swapnil